 A schematic route map of undersea tunnel and static refraction survey is as shown here

 High Speed Rail Training Institute, Vadodara is being set up alongside National academy of Indian Railways (NAIR), Vadodara.
 This training institute will be the training ground for all NHSRCL staff.
-Training institute is expected to start working in Dec 2020.
 Officers/staff trained in Japan along with Japanese experts will impart training at this institute.

 It is aimed that High-Speed Rail Training Institute, Vadodara will serve as a back bone for future development of other High-Speed Corridors in India.